byui-cit/learning-modules/modules/design/wireframes/prepare1.md

 **Wireframing** is an important part of the web design process.
 It makes it easier for the designer to plan the layout and information hierarchy of the web page.

-The following video introduces different ways create a wireframe using a few free online tools.
+The following video introduces different ways to create a wireframe using a few free online tools.

 ## Layout and Composition